Mindfulness and Science Fiction – The Geek Link.

 An AWESOME Resource

-This is a great resource for brainwave entrainment products that I recommend.
+A good resource for brainwave entrainment products that I recommend is the Unexplainable Store.
 They have binaural beats and isochronic tones for many different applications.
-The nice thing is that they are inexpensive, so you can experiment with different types and find ones that work for you.
+The nice thing is that they are inexpensive, so you can experiment with different types and find ones that work for you without breaking the bank.
 They also have a membership plan that makes experimenting even more affordable.
 It’s probably the best bang for the buck that I can find for brainwave entrainment.

 A Replacement for Meditation?

 Some people believe that using this stuff can be a replacement for meditation.
 While sitting passively and listening to something that can give you the same effect frequency-wise as meditation, there is still far more benefit to meditating than just entrainment.
 Meditation and mindfulness allow you to really understand yourself on a level far deeper than technology will bring you.